-The Mk-IV Class landing craft utility (LCU) vessels are being built by Garden Reach Shipbuilders and Engineers (GRSE) for the Indian Navy.
+The Mk-IV Class landing craft utility (LCU) vessels are built by Garden Reach Shipbuilders and Engineers (GRSE) for the Indian Navy.
 The ships are intended for multi-role amphibious missions jointly carried out by the Indian Navy and Indian Army.

-The keel for the second ship in class, LCU-L52, was laid in April 2013.
+The keel for the second ship in the class, LCU-L52, was laid in April 2013.
 The ship was launched in September 2014 and commissioned in August 2017.

-The third and fourth LCU vessels, LCU 53 and LCU 54, were launched in January 2015 and May 2015 respectively.
-L 55, the fifth LCU in class, was floated out in December 2015.
+The third and fourth LCU vessels, LCU-L53 and LCU-L54, were launched in January 2015 and May 2015, respectively.
+LCU-L53 and LCU-L54 were commissioned into the Indian Navy in April 2018 and May 2018, respectively.
+L55, the fifth LCU in class, was floated out in December 2015.

 The Indian Navy plans to induct eight Mk-IV Class LCU vessels by 2019.
-The ships can primarily be deployed in amphibious warfare, search-and-rescue (SAR), disaster relief, replenishment, and evacuation operations.
+The ships can primarily be deployed in amphibious warfare, search-and-rescue (SAR), disaster relief, replenishment and evacuation operations.

 Design and features of the Mk-IV class LCU

-The 830t ship also incorporates state-of-the-art equipment and systems such as the integrated bridge system (IBS) and integrated platform management system (IPMS).
+The 830t ship also incorporates state-of-the-art equipment and systems, such as the integrated bridge system (IBS) and integrated platform management system (IPMS).

-Cargo capacities of Mark-IV Class LCU
+Cargo capacities of Mk-IV Class LCU